rashmitha520/AlgoBloom/README.md

 # AlgoBloom

-This is the storehouse for all the problems I've done till now.
+This is the storehouse for all the problems I've done till now and resources that can be referred while stuck or practicing.
 ## How Not to Interview :p
 https://docs.google.com/document/d/1JH4ElSvgyi-12AVNyia6GESgFX0DQ7xTYP6IY8oSBy4/edit?usp=sharing
 Compilation of my interview fails !
 Made many silly mistakes in many interviews.